 - New York – $102,111

-The job outlook for orthopedic RNs, and all RNs, is rosy for the foreseeable future.
-The U.S. Bureau of Labor Statistics projects 9 percent growth in the field between now and 2030.
-Interested in learning where the best-paying orthopedic nursing jobs are in the U.S.?
-Check out our Nurse Jobs Board to find the best fit.
+The job outlook for orthopedic RNs and all RNs is rosy for the foreseeable future.
+The U.S. Bureau of Labor Statistics projects 6% between 2021 and 2031.
+You can explore your nursing career opportunities to find the best fit.

 Tired of applying for nursing jobs?